 9. Great Cozumel day trip

 Although there is actually not that much to see on the other side of the island renting a scooter in Cozumel was a great day out.
-The deserted beaches and the endless beach roads on the East of Cozumel are great to unwind.
+The deserted beaches and the endless beach roads on the Eastside of Cozumel are a great to unwind or skinny dip.
 The hammocks at the Coconut Bar and the Rasta Bar are totally worth it.

 Renting a scooter gives your more freedom than renting a car in Cozumel.
-You can basically stop everywhere and park you scooter, with a car it is much harder to find a place to park on the East side of the island.
+You can basically stop everywhere and park you scooter, with a car it is much harder to find a place to park, especially on the East side of the island.

 11. Where to stop